simonp0/FireFly-Nano-Remote/README.md

 - Auto-stop mode is now compatible when "reverse mode" is enabled - the board simply stops without going backwards after a disconnection.

 - Some settings (from globals.h) can be accessed and changed via the remote's menu.
 Everything is then saved in the receiver's flash memory.

+- A Speed Limiter can be activated or deactivated with a double click on the remote's trigger button.
+The max speed can be set via LIMITED_SPEED_MAX value in globals.h